vlayer-xyz/vlayer/book/src/features/web.md

 Web Proofs ensure that the data received has not been tampered with.
 Without Web Proofs, proving this on-chain is difficult, especially when aiming for an automated and trusted solution.

 ## Example Prover
-Let’s say we want to prove ownership of a specific Twitter/X handle.
+Let's say we want to mint an NFT for a wallet address linked to a specific X/Twitter handle.

 Here’s a sample Prover contract: